SDU-eScience/UCloud/provider-integration/im2/docs/src/procedures/procedures_intro.md

 software and hardware stack similar to the one used in the production environment.
 This allows us to more accurately test code.
 The development system is commonly used in our system to act as a staging environment.
 Our experience has shown that with our team size, a separate staging environment did not provide sufficient benefits.
-Automatic tests are conducted when a PR is merged into the `master` branch consisting of a E2E test assuring that everything still works as intended.
+Automatic tests are conducted when a PR is merged into the `master` branch consisting of an E2E test suite, assuring that everything still works as intended.
 The automatic testing is run using GitHub Actions and creates an entire local cloud system to perform the tests on.